 Scientific quality is the fundamental criterion when the Swedish Research Council allocates grants to research.
 Your application is evaluated in competition with the other applications on the basis of the following evaluation criteria.

-Your application for project grant for research into societal security, including cyber and information security, is evaluated by an interdisciplinary review panel where the members are international researchers.
+Your application for project grant for research into societal security is evaluated by a review panel where the members are international researchers.

 At least three members review and grade your application individually.
-The entire review panel then meets at two review panel meetings during the fall to discuss and prioritise the applications, and finally to make a proposal for a decision to the Scientific Council for the Humanities and Social Science.
+If extra competence is needed, your application might also be evaluated by an additional, external, reviewer.
+The entire review panel (not including any external reviewers) then meets at two review panel meetings to discuss and prioritise the applications, and to make a proposal for a decision to the Scientific Council for Humanities and Social Sciences.

-In order to enable more in-depth discussions of applications of higher quality that have a reasonable chance of being funded, the applications that received the lowest grades from the panel members at their first meeting, are not discussed in detail at the second meeting.
-Following the grant decision, all applications receive a final statement stating that includes the review panel’s grading of the application.
-The applications that have been discussed in more detail at the panel’s second meeting receive an individual final statement which, in addition to the grades, also contains a summary of the review panel’s discussion and joint assessment of the scientific quality of the application.
+In order to enable more in-depth discussions of applications of higher quality that have a reasonable chance of being funded, the applications that received the lowest grades from the panel members at the first meeting are not discussed in detail at the second review panel meeting.
+Following the grant decision, all applications receive a final statement that includes the review panel’s grading of the application.
+The applications that have been discussed in more detail at the fall panel meeting receive an individual final statement which, in addition to the grades, also contains a summary of the review panel’s discussion and joint assessment of the scientific quality of the application.

 Evaluation criteria and guiding questions

 The evaluation of the scientific quality of your application is made based on four basic criteria (Scientific quality of the proposed research, Novelty and originality, Merits of the applicant, Feasibility).
 The purpose of using several components is to achieve a multi-faceted evaluation.
 The criteria are assessed on a seven-grade scale, except for feasibility, which is assessed on a three-grade scale.